 If you are looking for an incredibly capable off-road machine that you don’t have to build yourself, the JL Rubicon is undoubtedly your best bet.
 The JL Rubicon is to offroading what a Shelby GT500 is for the track.
 Given that this is the pinnacle performance vehicle for the JL Wrangler, let's see how it stacks up with other JL trims in terms of off-roading statistics.

 The MOAB trim is basically a combination of the Sahara and the Rubicon trims, although it does lean closer to the Sahara.
-It follows the same basic outline as the Sahara, 4 doors only, full-time AWD and heavy-duty suspension.
+It follows the same basic outline as the Sahara, 4 doors only, and full-time AWD but pulls its performance suspension from the Rubicon.
 The Moab is the most expensive JL Wrangler trim available, and that cost is justified by loading the MOAB Wrangler with all of the luxuries that remain optional on the other Wranglers.
-Essentially, the MOAB is like the Rubicon but for mall crawling.
+Essentially, the MOAB is like the Rubicon but for luxury.
 This is not to say that the MOAB would struggle off-road, it is just not its focus.
 While it does come with a steel bumper and rock rails, and better off-roading angles than the Sport, the MOAB is meant to be a luxurious vehicle.
 This is quite apparent since one of the biggest draws of the MOAB is its gargantuan infotainment touchscreen.
 Measuring in at 8.4 inches, this is the largest screen available on the JL Wrangler, a full 1.4 inches larger than the Rubicon's screen.

 To accompany the nearly IMAX proportioned Uconnect screen, the MOAB's interior is chock full of leather, with both the seats and dashboard being covered in it.
 Additionally, the MOAB comes with the 9 speaker premium Alpine sound system.